digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-31.md

 * Fix the issues of the python class Rabbitmq created by Hao
 * Wrote a section introducing the Kalman Filter

+#### Emil Madsen
+* AU DTL-Skjern:
+  * Ordering two mobile robots: Done
+  * Ordering a flexcell with robot arm(s): Awaiting response from Technicon wrt. integrating a (borrowed) Fanuc robot in the flexcell
+* URInterface software:
+  * Solving the issue that data has missing samples (from 1 sample, i.e. 2 ms, to multiple samples up to 0.3 s)
+* Robot Calibration:
+  * Almost done when sampling issue is solved

 ## Sub-projects status

 #### Sub-project X